-If a representative (an executor or an independent administrator) executes a deed to the decedent's property, then the examiner should determine the representative's qualifications.
-When determining the qualification of a representative to execute a deed, the examiner should examine the will, the order probating the will and appointing the executor, the representative's bond (if required), and recent letters testamentary or of administration.
+If a representative (an executor or an independent administrator) executes a deed to the decedent's property, then the examiner should determine the representative's qualifications to have done so.
+The examiner should examine the will, the order probating the will and appointing the executor, the representative's bond (if required), and recent letters testamentary or of administration or other documentation that the representative's authority had not terminated.
 In addition to the above, the examiner should examine other relevant documents that may be of record, including the application for the representative's appointment.
 If the probate proceedings took place in another county, the examiner should require the filing of certified copies of the order appointing the representative and any will and any codicils in the county where the land is located.
 Tex.
 Estates Code § 256.201.